-There are many creative and simple ways food service professionals are reducing meat purchases and improving the health and welfare of their clients, patients, students and staff.
-Some are doing meat-free days like Meatless Monday—in which they may make all meals plant based, or emphasizes on meatless meals that day, with a higher percentage of plant-based entrees.
+There are many ways food service professionals are reducing meat purchases and improving the health and welfare of their clients, patients, students and staff.
+Some are doing meat-free days like Meatless Monday – in which they may make all meals plant-based.
 Others are adding additional plant-based meals to their menus on a daily basis.
 Some are mixing plant-based proteins or mushrooms with their meat, reducing overall meat usage.

-We’ll come to your school or dining operation to host a Green Monday Monday event, culinary training for chefs, or two-hour school Nutrition Workshop.
-Click below to learn more about our events program.See More
+We will come to you to host a free Green Monday launch event, culinary training for chefs, or presentation.See More

-The Green Monday meals suggested for home cooking and institutional catering are easy to prepare and rely heavily on local ingredients that are readily available, less expensive and more sustainable for the environment.
-The recipes are also easily tailored to suit catering demands.
-The HSI culinary team can create plant-based recipes for your organization.
+Green Monday meals are easy to prepare and rely heavily on local ingredients that are readily available, less expensive and more sustainable for the environment.
+The recipes are also easily tailored to suit you catering needs.
+Our HSI culinary team can create plant-based recipes for your organization.
 If there is a particular dish that is culturally important or very popular at your location, HSI can create a healthier, plant-based alternative.
-If you would like help adjusting your menus for patients as well as customers, The HSI registered dietitians can provide expert advice and sample menus for how to promote healthier, plant-based meals.
+If you would like help adjusting your menus for patients as well as customers, the HSI registered dietitians can provide expert advice and sample menus for how to promote healthier, plant-based meals.

 Marketing and promotion

-HSI can assist your school district or employee cafeteria with internal marketing plant-based entrees in your dining centers.
+HSI/Africa can assist you with marketing the new plant-based meals and menus.
 This can consist of point of sale materials, posters, customer incentives, presentations to staff, web site content, and drafted letters for staff/customers.

 Our communications team is also happy to help you promote your Green Monday program to the media, should you wish to have public recognition for your commitment to health and sustainability.
 This is done through press releases, media pitches, hosting events and site visits, organizing interviews and offering social media concepts/suggestions/graphics.